We all have our own retirement dreams…

 Watch the video to understand why.

-Financial rules of thumb and ideas are good ways to build investment habits.
+Financial planning rules of thumb and ideas are good ways to build investment habits.

 But it’s their application to your individual (and constantly changing) circumstances which is critical to your success.